moaxcp/gradle-to-ant/README.md

 Here we reuse the project name and add a new property called project.organisation.

 From here configuring ivy depends on what is needed for the project.
-A good start which may be more advanced is to add build testing to the project.
+A good start which may be more advanced for ant is to add build testing to the project.
 This will allow the build to be developed with automated tests. antunit can be used to test the build but first it must be added.

 # Adding the first build dependencies